Todd Monken: Cleveland Browns

 On January 14, 2019, Monken was hired by the Cleveland Browns to be their offensive coordinator under new head coach Freddie Kitchens.

 Georgia

 On January 17, 2020, Monken was hired by the Georgia Bulldogs to be their offensive coordinator and quarterbacks coach under head coach, Kirby Smart.
 He was part of the Bulldogs' coaching staff that won the National Championship over Alabama in the 2021 season.
-He won his second championship as part of the Georgia coaching staff when they defeated TCU in the National Championship.
+He won his second championship as part of the Georgia coaching staff when they defeated TCU 65–7 in the National Championship.

 Baltimore Ravens

 On February 14, 2023, the Baltimore Ravens announced Monken as their offensive coordinator after the departure of Greg Roman.

+In his first season as Baltimore's OC, the Ravens went 13–4 and achieved the AFC's top seed in the 2023-24 NFL playoffs.
+However, the Ravens eventually lost to the Kansas City Chiefs by a final score of 17–10 in the AFC Championship Game.
+Monken was widely criticized by NFL fans and analysts for abandoning the team's top-ranked rushing attack during the team's season-ending loss to Kansas City.

+On January 27, 2025, the Ravens signed Monken to a contract extension.

 Personal life

-Monken is a native of Wheaton, Illinois.
+Monken is a native of Wheaton, Illinois and attended Wheaton North High School.
 Monken and his wife, Terri, have one son, Travis.
 He is a cousin of Army head coach Jeff Monken.
-His younger brother Ted Monken is the former head football coach for St. Charles East and West Chicago.
+His younger brother Ted Monken is the former head football coach for St. Charles East and West Chicago and current defensive coordinator at Glenbard South.